What killed coal? Technology and cheaper alternatives

 Unless the federal government decides to subsidize coal plants, "the economics really dictate that this trend continues," said Matt Hoza, senior energy analyst at BTU Analytics.
 "It's really hard for coal to keep up with cheap natural gas."

-Trump has announced a series of rollbacks of environmental regulations, including promising last year to withdraw the United States from the Paris climate agreement — a move the coal industry cheered.
+President Donald Trump has announced a series of rollbacks of environmental regulations, including promising last year to withdraw the United States from the Paris climate agreement — a move the coal industry cheered.

-Now, the EPA is reportedly planning to introduce less stringent rules on carbon emissions that could ease the burden on coal power plants.
+Now, the EPA plans to introduce less stringent rules on carbon emissions that could ease the burden on coal power plants.

-Neither the White House nor the EPA responded to requests for comment about the latest environmental rollbacks.

 Murray Energy, the largest private US coal mining company, declined to comment on Trump's proposal, but in a statement reiterated its opposition to Obama's Clean Power Plan.
 Murray Energy said that the regulation was "very illegal, and, by their own admission, would immeasurably affect global temperatures, even if all coal-fired plants were closed."